Shaking like a Leaf (II): Cities, big and small

 Returning back to Kogarah, I took the opportunity to charge at Kogarah Town Centre located on the other side of the station.
 Since it was the weekend, parking was free for 2 hours – it took an hour to get the Leaf charged from 49% to 99% and also to witness two Teslas seek a feed plug in under the pouring rain.
 (No pictures sadly as I didn’t want to test the watertightness of my phone…)

-Continues in Part III (to be published.)
+Continues in Part III.

 Most of the charge I used during the Newcastle to Sydney leg was free because of the city-run free chargers – thanks Newcastle!